Munjeon bon-puri: Plot

 Nokdisaengin flew the crane back to Odong.
 Then, he put the Salsalikkot (Flower that revives flesh) on top of Yeosan Buin's bones.
 Flesh formed around the bones.
 Next he applied the Pisalikkot (Flower that revives blood.
 He revived his mother's blood, which once again flowed through his mother's veins.
 Then he applied the Sumsalikkot (Flower that revives breath), which made his mother breathe again.
 Finally, Nokdisaengin put the Honsalikkot (Flower that revives soul) on top of his unconscious mother.
 She eventually awoke, revived and back from the dead.

 Cheonjiwang made Yeosan Buin the Jowangsin, the goddess of the kitchen, hearth, and fire, to make up for her time in the icy lake.

 Namseonbi became the Japsin (Evil spirit), defender of the dark fertilizer shed, because it was determined that he indirectly blinded himself.

 Five of the seven brothers became the deities who each defend a cardinal direction: The eldest was Cheongje of the east, the second was Baekje of the west, the third Jeokje of the south, the fourth Heukje of the north, and the fifth Hwangje of the centre.
 The sixth, who was nearly murdered by Noiljadae, became Duitmunwang, who guards the back door.
 The hero Nokdisaengin became Munwangsin, defender of the front door.

 Noiljadae became the bathroom goddess, Cheuksin, because she hanged herself in the bathroom.
 Because of Cheuksin's conflict with Jowangsin, it was taboo in Korean society to have the bathroom next to the kitchen, or to make the bathroom door face the kitchen.
-This practice was actually to prevent feces to cause the food in the kitchen to be spoiled by pathogens.